actix/actix-website/content/docs/url-dispatch.md

 For this example for path '/a/1/2/', values v1 and v2 will resolve to "1" and "2".

-It is possible to create a `PathBuf` from a tail path parameter.
-The returned `PathBuf` is percent-decoded.
-If a segment is equal to "..", the previous segment (if any) is skipped.

-For security purposes, if a segment meets any of the following conditions, an `Err` is returned indicating the condition met:

-* Decoded segment starts with any of: `.` (except `..`), `*`
-* Decoded segment ends with any of: `:`, `>`, `<`
-* Decoded segment contains any of: `/`
-* On Windows, decoded segment contains any of: '\'
-* Percent-encoding results in invalid UTF8.

-As a result of these conditions, a `PathBuf` parsed from request path parameter is safe to interpolate within, or use as a suffix of, a path without additional checks.

-{{< include-example example="url-dispatch" file="pbuf.rs" section="pbuf" >}}

 ## Path information extractor

 Actix provides functionality for type safe path information extraction.  [*Path*][pathstruct]